-Remarkably, the agency's position on this issue reveals a sort of environmental doublespeak-- traces of pesticides, heavy metals, and industrial wastes that environmental officials have long argued cause cancer and other major public health problems -- are now said to be completely safe for disposal on farmlands, forests, even home lawns and gardens.
+Remarkably, the agency's position on this issue reveals a sort of environmental double-speak: Traces of pesticides, heavy metals and industrial wastes that environmental officials have long argued cause cancer, and other major public health problems are now said to be completely safe for disposal on farmlands, forests, even home lawns and gardens.

+The science behind the EPA's sludge rule, according to some of the agency's own scientists who reviewed it, was so bad it was popularly deemed

+"sludge magic."

-The science behind EPA's sludge rule, according to some of the agency's own scientists who reviewed it, was so bad it was popularly deemed "sludge magic".
-Because sludge contains human pathogens and trace quantities of mercury, lead, and other toxic metals, applying it to areas used for growing food crops and selling bags of it to home gardeners is a source of concern.
-Ecologists also have reservations about the effects of nutrients, toxic metals, and other pollutants leaching from sludge into surface and groundwater.
-Indeed, government researchers in Canada collaborating with scientists at the University of Quebec last year published a study showing that forests treated with sewage sludge released toxic metals in amounts that exceeded water-quality criteria for protecting aquatic organisms.
+Because sludge contains human pathogens and trace quantities of mercury, lead and other toxic metals, applying it to areas used for growing food crops and selling bags of it to home gardeners is a source of concem.
+Ecologists also have reservations about the effects of nutrients, toxic metals and other pollutants leaching from sludge into surface and groundwater.

+Indeed, government researchers in Canada collaborating with scientists at the University of Quebec last year published a study showing that forests treated with sewage sludge released toxic metals in amounts that exceeded waterquality criteria for protecting Spreading sludge, which contains some superbugs flushed down hospital sewer lines, on farms and home gardens throughout the United States has scientists both inside and outside of the EPA understandably concerned.